mahmoudparsian/data-algorithms-with-spark/code/bonus_chapters/physical_partitioning/README.md

-Partitioning enable us to analyze/scan slice of data (denoted by `s3://mybucket/OUTPUT/continents/continent=Asia/...`) rather than the whole data: this will faster and cheaper.
+Partitioning enable us to analyze/scan slice of data (denoted by `s3://mybucket/OUTPUT/continents/continent=Asia/...`) rather than scanning the whole data: this will faster and cheaper.

 ## Directory Listing